ParallelMaths/parallel/pages/primary-jmc-2.md

 Every day she learnt five new words, but when she woke each morning she had forgotten two of the words learnt the day before.

-When did Dilly first achieve her targer of learning fourteen words?
+When did Dilly first achieve her target of learning fourteen words?

 * [ ] Friday
 * [ ] Monday